Accreditation Policy

 3.2 RACGP systems for accrediting training sites and supervisors:

-3. minimise administrative burden,
+6. minimise administrative burden,

-4. accredit Training Sites in line with areas of workforce need,
+7. accredit Training Sites in line with areas of workforce need,

-5. provide robust monitoring of Training Sites and Supervisors throughout the three-yearly accreditation cycle,
+8. provide robust monitoring of Training Sites and Supervisors throughout the three-yearly accreditation cycle,

-10. incorporate opportunities for appeals and reconsiderations.
+10. incorporate opportunities for reconsiderations and appeals.

-4. Training site accreditation requirements
+4. Training Site accreditation requirements

-4.1 The RACGP requires Training Sites to hold current practice accreditation against the RACGP Standards for general practice (5th edition), or against equivalent standards of the medical specialisation relevant to the Training Site.
+4.1 Training Sites are required to hold current practice accreditation against the Standards for general practices (5th edition), or against equivalent standards of the medical specialisation relevant to the Training Site.
+Training Sites must adhere to the Accreditation Standards for Training Sites and Supervisors: guide to implementation.

 4.2 Training Sites must be: